fransua/ecolopy/doc/source/tutorial/load_abundance.rst

   32
   15

-In the next step we are going to create an object :func:`ecolopy.abundance.Abundance` that will represent the distribution of abundance of the well known/studied BCI dataset.
+In the next step we are going to create an object :func:`ecolopy.abundance.Community` that will represent the distribution of abundance of the well known/studied BCI dataset.

-We are going to load this object under the name 'abd':
+We are going to load this object under the name 'com':

 ::

-  from ecolopy import Abundance
+  from ecolopy import Community
-  abd = Abundance ('bci_full.txt')
+  com = Community ('bci_full.txt')

 Quick descriptive statistics
 ----------------------------